Njugen/tabflower/README.md

 }
 ```

+4. Save the view file.
+Once the user access the "MyView" page by route, he will see the "MyModule" fully visible

 ## Adding a new navigation route, rendering any page view

 1. Open the RouteList component in a code editor, located at /src/components/routes/routeList.jsx